ll8y/ll8y/README.md

 </div>

 <p align="center" style="font-family: 'Segoe UI', Arial, sans-serif; font-size: 16px; line-height: 1.6;">
-I’m passionate about exploring the tech world and learning how APIs work and interact.
+I'm passionate about exploring the tech world and learning how APIs work and interact.
 I started my journey in 2020 and have been growing my skills step by step.
 Recently, I developed an interest in vulnerability hunting and cybersecurity.
 I enjoy discovering new areas in technology and continuously improving myself.
 </p>

 <!-- Skills Section with Better Typography -->